KojoTrip/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-hello_world : This script prints Hello, World and is followed by a new line to the standard output.
-1-confused_smiley : This script displays a confused smiley
+1-confused_smiley : This script displays a confused smiley.
+2-hellofile : This script displays the content of the /etc/passwd file.